akamai/terraform-provider-akamai/website/docs/g/get_started_property.html.markdown

 ## Configure the Terraform Provider

-Set up your credential files as described in [Get Started with Akamai APIs](https://developer.akamai.com/api/getting-started), and include authorization for the Property Manager API
+Set up your .edgerc credential files as described in [Get Started with Akamai APIs](https://developer.akamai.com/api/getting-started), and include read-write permissions for the Property Manager API.

-Next, we need to configure the provider with our credentials.
-This is done using a provider configuration block.

 1. Create a new folder called `terraform`
 1. Inside the new folder, create a new file called `akamai.tf`.